flavienbwk/book-devops/eng/AUDIOBOOK.md

 Dynamic Application Security Testing (DAST), is an analysis technique that focuses on detecting vulnerabilities in a running application.

 Essentially, it's an automated black box intrusion test that identifies potential vulnerabilities attackers might exploit once the software is in production.
-These vulnerabilities can be SQL injections, Cross-Site Scripting (XSS) attacks, or issues with authentication mechanisms.
+These vulnerabilities can be SQL injections, Cross-Site Scripting attacks, or issues with authentication mechanisms.

 One advantage of DAST is that it doesn't require access to the application's source code.
 When used in conjunction with SAST, it provides more comprehensive security coverage.
 Indeed, DAST can detect vulnerabilities that might go unnoticed in a static analysis and vice versa.

 Numerous products with overlapping features exist.
 They generally allow for automated vulnerability scanning that includes: fuzzing (random inputs), traffic analysis between a browser and API, brute force attacks, and vulnerability analysis in JavaScript code.
-The go-to DAST tool is OWASP ZAP (fig. <spanc/>\ref{fig:2023owaspzapjuiceshop}), but others include Burp Suite, W3af, SQLMap, Arachni, Nikto, and Nessus.
+The go-to DAST tool is OWASP ZAP, but others include Burp Suite, W3af, SQLMap, Arachni, Nikto, and Nessus.

-!Screenshot of the OWASP ZAP interface showing a list of detected vulnerabilities on [Juice Shop.\label{fig:2023owaspzapjuiceshop}](./images/2023owaspzapjuiceshop.png)

 An extensive list of open-source and commercial code analysis tools is available on the OWASP foundation website.